sellenth/crow/README.md

 The demo runs using docker-compose so please install Docker and Docker-compose if you intend on  running the demo.
 The docker containers represnet the small systems this software was designed to run on, and allow easy deployment of many nodes.

+# UI Demonstration
+In order to see what the system dashboard will look like, follow these steps
+1. cd ui; npm install; npm run-script build; cd ..; cd express; npm install; npm start &
+2. access the webpage at localhost:3001
+3. pull up a terminal so that both the browser and terminal are visible
+4. run the /shamir/code/demo_output.sh script, it will submit strings to the server upon the press of any key

 # Shamir Setup

 To use the shamir software some set up is required.
 It is a bit lengthy and manual, but this is to prevent private keys being leaked, and unauthorized public keys from being added to the node list.